 Related Resource: How to Clean a Menstrual Cup in Public

 You’re in the Splash Zone

-I’ve emptied my cups and discs in the shower hundreds of times by now but there are a few notes for new users.
+I’ve emptied my cups and discs in the shower hundreds of times by now, and I have a few notes for new users.

-- Remember – empty the blood by pouring it close to the drain to prevent small red splashes from going past the drain and onto the wider floor or walls of your shower/shower curtain.
-Or don’t – some people like the murder scene!
+- Empty the blood by pouring it out close to the drain.
+This prevents small red splashes from going all over the floor or walls of your shower, and especially the shower curtain.
+Or you can just pour wherever if you like the murder scene!

-- Take off any special drain covers with screens/small holes that may catch clots.
-Trust me – this one is a mistake you don’t want to make twice.
-Stomping your clots through a drain screen designed to stop hair is not a fun time.
+- Remove any drain covers with screens/small holes that may catch clots.
+Trust me, this one is a mistake you don’t want to make twice.
+Stomping blood clots through a drain screen designed to stop hair is not a fun time.